 It seems difficult to deny that safe injection sites wield the potential to save lives.
 Heroin users find in these facilities a place to use their drug of choice without fear of overdose or disease.
 And many sites will attempt to direct them toward treatment.
 Considering the potential for lower crime rates as well, one can certainly understand why so many people support these facilities.
 After all, we should consider every life saved a miracle.
 Once we stop addiction from taking lives, perhaps battling the disease itself will become easier.

 On the other hand, safe injection sites appear to normalize drug use.
-As opposed to programs such as Operation HOPE, which reward addicts for giving up their drugs entirely, supervised injection facilities reward addicts simply for using drugs less dangerously.
+Supervised injection facilities reward addicts simply for using drugs less dangerously.
 They also drain government resources, potentially without merit considering how easily such sites could get shut down.
 Furthermore, all data suggesting lower rates of crime and overdose seem dubious at best.
 In short, we really have no idea whether the proposed benefits of safe injection sites truly exist.
 Legally administering heroin to addicts based on such faulty data does not constitute a solution.
 It is sheer recklessness.